BrandomVega/AI_playground/README.md

 |---------------------------|----------------------------------|

 This abroads from

 -Train challenging datasets

 -Experiment with model architectures

--Experiment with mathematical features inside the models -Explore interpretability and visualization of models -Manage ML lifecycle with tools as mlflow
+-Experiment with mathematical features inside the models

+-Explore interpretability and visualization of models

+-Manage ML lifecycle with tools as mlflow

--Develop and manage end to end services, from API integrations to server management and docker based deployments
+-Experiment with API integrations, server management and docker based deployments

 ## Usage